hemeac/kiwiTechTree/README.md

 ## Bumblebee 0.5
 Shuffled the tech nodes.
 Generally increased the prices, particularly the sensor package to create a cost to getting a rather large sensor suite in a very small package.
 Added decaying RTG support if Near Future Electrical and Decaying RTG extra is installed.
 If BonVoyage is installed, adds a BV module to the Bumblebee core. **If Kerbalism with FeatureScience is installed: Setup probe body to have larger HDD space and 9 science slots.**

+## Coatl Aerospace Github Download 20 October 2020
+Shuffled the tech tree.
+Rebalanced some of the antenna to provide more variety of antenna through the tech tree.
+Usual B9 engine upgrades. **If Kerbalism with FeatureScience is installed, adds custom probe HDD space and customized science experiments to help differentiate some of the experiments and give more reason to launch experiments.
+If FeatureRadiation is installed, will make the RTGs compliant and act as radiation emitters.
+Probe bus with RTG shielding is a radiation absorber.**

 ## Completely Non-Aggressive Rocketry 1.0.2
 Created a new node in the tech tree between the start and other tech nodes for these.
 Shrunk the size to 0.625m to match the small size of the early rockets and balanced fuel and thrust size for similar performance to original.
 Ensures that these will not be OP relative to other early career rockets.
 Also added an antenna, added a temp and pressure to probe body and soft deprecated the experiments.
 Added an upgrade to basicRocketry to allow the rocket to reach space.